 Image Snippets Philosophy

-ImageSnippets is a product specifically for images that you want to have online, but just because they are online doesn’t meant that you must publish or share them, it can be used simply for the kinds of images really care about finding later and/or saving and preserving.
+ImageSnippets is a product specifically for images that you want to have online, but just because they are online doesn’t mean that you must publish or share them, it can be used simply for the kinds of images you really care about finding later and/or saving and preserving.
 Because ImageSnippets is ‘online’ you have to assume that whatever you upload is ‘public’.
 We are working on a ‘privacy’ ability at some point; but we usually assume if we want an image to be private, we simply don’t upload it to any place online.